On this page:

 The following resource has been created to support businesses in creating vaccine policies:

-A list of PPE vendors can be found on the province’s PPE Supplier Directory.
+Where to purchase PPE: A list of PPE vendors can be found on the province’s PPE Supplier Directory.

 The risk of COVID-19 transmission is higher in enclosed and crowded spaces.
 You should ensure that air-handling (HVAC) systems are maintained according to the manufacturer’s instructions and consider standards, such as those from the CSA and American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).
 Additional steps you can take are: